A Documentary About The Ordinary Acts That Become Quietly Terrifying After A Cardiac Event

 Cleared But Not Ready is being developed by Paul Howard of Kindfame Productions.

 Paul Howard is a documentary filmmaker with a strong instinct for stories that reveal what people are really living through once the official version of events has moved on.
-This project emerged directly from filming a cardiac rehabilitation team, where he found himself hearing the same hidden truth again and again, that people could be medically treated, discharged, and told they were stable, yet still not feel ready to return to ordinary life.
+This project emerged directly from filming a cardiac rehabilitation team, where he found himself hearing the same hidden truth again and again, that people could be treated, discharged, and encouraged to move forward, yet still not feel ready to return to ordinary life.

 Research Context

 The experiences at the centre of Cleared But Not Ready are personal, but they are not isolated.
-A growing body of research shows that the emotional aftermath of a cardiac event can be significant, and that physical recovery and psychological recovery do not always move at the same pace.
+Research shows that the emotional aftermath of a cardiac event can be significant, and that physical recovery and psychological recovery do not always move at the same pace.

 The research below is included as context for the documentary.
 It helps explain why fear, uncertainty, loss of trust, and hesitation around movement or exertion can remain part of recovery long after the immediate medical crisis has passed.